eduMFA/authenticator/res/guide/GUIDE_en.md

-# Welcome to the privacyIDEA Authenticator.
+# Welcome to the eduMFA Authenticator.

 + Token form the previous App version can be loaded via the `Settings` in the `Migration` section.